cjoakim/AIGraph4pg/docs/readme.md

 - **Important Note: Tutorial content** is available for each page by **clicking the books icon** at on the right side of the **Top-Navigation**.
+Once you're in the tutorial content you can click the books icon again to go back to the functional non-turorial page.

 ### Graph Visualizations